 As you can see below the image above, I have the caption 'Using image caption for improved SEO'.

-Which file type should you choose?
+Which image file format should you choose?

 You can use any image file type you want and still be able to optimize the image for search engines.
 However, you should pay attention to image quality and file size before using it in your article.